legal herstory pioneers

 -

-In 1993, appointed Ambassador to the United Nations by President Clinton.
+In 1993, appointed Ambassador to the United Nations by President Bill Clinton.

 -